thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 We are not competing with that community.
 We acknowledge that our interests overlap and that sometimes our activities align.
 The relationship between our projects is mutually supportive and friendly.

-We welcome sponsorship opportunities.
+We welcome collaboration and sponsorship opportunities.
 We like to participate in writing programs and open source programs (like the Google Season of Docs).

 ## Differentiation